Stephanie is always looking for ways to lighten her carbon footprint. She is enthusiastic about solar power and solar gadgets.

 With a significant portion of your living space sub-surface, you'll have to paint the exterior less often (and they will be less to paint).
-There will also be fewer windows to install, weatherize and clean!
+There will also be fewer windows to install, weatherize, and clean!
 Roofing?
 How about mowing your roof instead of replacing shingles?
 Hate gutters?
 You may not even have any to deal with.

 History of Underground Buildings

 Underground homes and buildings are nothing new.
-In fact, they've been around for centuries!
+In fact, they've been around for centuries.
 In addition to private homes, there are over 650 underground buildings in the United States alone!

 Earth shelter dwellings have literally been around since cave-person times.
 Yet, despite a brief insurgence in the 1970s with the oil crisis and self-sufficient movement, underground homes are rare, particularly in the U.S. Although earth-sheltered buildings are some of the most energy-efficient construction available, many architects and builders are largely unaware of this type of building construction.